 Please email me to register at email@example.com.
 Please include which type of room you would like, and any other specific requests.

-Your reservation is not complete until payment is made.
+Your reservation is not complete until full payment is made.